 5 Key Benefits of long-term supplier-distributor relationships:

 1. Reduced Costs: Through establishing long-term relationships, both parties can actively look to avoid unnecessary costs.
 There will be no need for re-tendering or re-negotiation when all was sorted out at the onset of the relationship/partnership.
 Increased interaction, coming along with long-term partnerships will also lead to fewer incidents that can cause loss or poor performance.
+This is very common among medical companies who need to source expensive medications.
+Companies who are reliant on a distributor for their product line should take extra care in nurturing this important relationship.

 2. Increased communication and efficiency: The understanding between supplier and distributor improves over time and with that also comes a better understanding of the customer market and the processes each follows.
 Better integration of business and financial processes will follow and grey area will disappear where issues might have been.
 Service will improve, become more efficient, and if issues should arise, it can be handled effectively.